-For the OpenPGP application all standard commands are used with a class byte (CLA) ${ICV = RND}$ coding according to ISO.
+For the OpenPGP application all standard commands are used with a class byte (CLA) coding according to ISO.
 The following values are defined (CLA 10 and 1C are only relevant if the card supports command chaining).
+Other codings of the Class byte may appear for proprietary functions and/or SM.